 Opening hours: 8 am-6.30 pm.
 Entrance fee: 200 baht

 Only 10 minutes from Wat Pho by tuk-tuk is Chinatown, the most folkloristic and oldest district in Bangkok.
 The highlight and heart of Chinatown are Yaowarat Road (and its small alleys).
-It’s 1.5-kilometre street plenty of shops selling a vast array of items and knick-knacks, restaurants and stalls where you can try any sort of street food (including crocodile, spiders, scorpions, worms, insects and much more).
+It’s a 1.5-kilometre street with plenty of shops selling a vast array of items and knick-knacks, restaurants and stalls where you can try any street food (including crocodile, spiders, scorpions, worms, insects and much more).
 Other attractions not to be missed are Sampeng market, a labyrinthine market selling everything; Wat Chakawat Ratchawat, known as the Crocodile Temple; Wat Traimit, famous for its golden Buddha image.

-How to reach Chinatown: if you don’t want to take a taxi/tuk-tuk, from Wat Pho go to the Sanam Chai MRT station and get off at Hua Lamphong MRT station.
+How to reach Chinatown: if you don’t want to take a taxi/tuk-tuk from Wat Pho, go to the Sanam Chai MRT station and get off at Hua Lamphong MRT station.
 From here, in a few minutes, you will reach Wat Traimit.
 If you are not interested in visiting the temple, get off at Wat Mangkon MRT station and walk to Yaowarat Road.

 Tips: If you stay several days in Bangkok, return to Chinatown in the evening when the neighbourhood becomes lively and much more fascinating with its thousand lights and smells, stalls and clubs that crowd its streets.